now4real/localization/README.md

 ### User App

 The `user-app.js` file contains the translation of all the strings present on the user app, which is mainly used to handle the email authentication flow.

+### Email

+The `email` folder contains email templates.

+Each file in this folder is an HTML template.
+The first line of the file is the email's subject, the other lines are the email's body.

 ## Rules for Translators